-The changes we are adopting, consistent with the Commission's mandate under the FAST Act, are intended to improve the quality and accessibility of disclosure in filings by
+The changes we are adopting, consistent with the Commission's mandate under the FAST Act, are intended to improve the quality and accessibility of disclosure in filings by simplifying and modernizing our requirements.
+The amendments also clarify ambiguous

 The Commission has adopted requirements for exhibit hyperlinks and HTML format for operating companies.
 See Exhibit Hyperlinks and HTML Format, Release No. 33-10322 (Mar.
 1, 2017) [82 FR 14130 (Mar.
 17, 2017)] (the "Exhibit Hyperlinks Adopting Release") (adopting amendments to require registrants to hyperlink to each exhibit listed in the exhibit index and, to enable the inclusion of hyperlinks, requiring registrants to submit all such filings in HTML format).